Policy for the Recruitment, Appointment, Eligibility, and Selection of Residents

 - If medical school was completed prior to the year you are applying to our program, you MUST have a certified ECFMG certificate.

-The 2021 interview season will be done virtually.
+The 2022 Interview season will be conducted virtually.

 The applicant typically meets with the Chairman, the Residency Program Director and several members of the faculty comprising the Interview Committee.
 In addition, applicants also meet with current residents.
 Candidates are also taken on a tour of the facilities.
 Each interviewer evaluates the candidate using the following criteria: